roryl/handlebars.lucee/README.md

 # Handlebars.lucee
-An implementation of the Handlebars.js templating language in Lucee
+An implementation of the Handlebars.js templating language in Lucee.
+Handlebars is a logic-less templating language and implements the language as defined by [Handlebars.js](http://handlebarsjs.com/)

+This documentation will not go into specifics of the Handlebars syntax, for that see [Handlebars.js](http://handlebarsjs.com/)

+Handlebars.lucee is a thin wrapper around [Handlebars.java](https://github.com/jknack/handlebars.java).
+For advanced usage and difference between Javascript Handlebars.js and Handlebars.lucee, read [their documentation](https://github.com/jknack/handlebars.java)

+##Why Handlebars.lucee?

 ###Requirements
 * Built for and tested with Lucee 4.5+